scsm-ua/kirtan-guide-en/songs/jaya-radhe-jaya-krishna-jaya-vrindavan.md

     jaya rāma-ghāṭa, jaya rohiṇī-nandan jaya jaya vṛndāvana-vāsī jata jon

 All glories to Rāma-ghāṭa, where Lord Balarām performed His rāsa dance.
 All glories to Lord Balarām, the son of Rohiṇī.
-All glories, all glories to all of the res- idents of Vṛndāvan.
+All glories, all glories to all of the residents of Vṛndāvan.

 #### 8

     jaya dvija-patnī, jaya nāga-konyā-goṇ bhaktite jā̐hārā pāilo govinda-charaṇ

-All glories to the wives of the proud Vedic *brāh- maṇs* .
+All glories to the wives of the proud Vedic *brāhmaṇs* .
 All glories to the wives of the Kālīya serpent.
 Through pure devotion they all obtained the lotus feet of Lord Govinda.

 #### 9